Identify Faded Coin

 What identify faded coin scans still get wrong

-- Low-light photos can hide shallow dates, weak mint marks, and rim lettering.
-A faded coin needs side light or daylight to reveal raised details.
+- Shallow dates, weak mint marks, and rim lettering can still be missed; use side light or daylight to reveal raised details on a faded coin.

 - Rare varieties may be missed when the difference is a tiny mint mark, die error, repunched date, or microscopic design change.